Search This Blog

 Get-ADUserResultantPasswordPolicy -Identity aduser1

-In this case, the 'Get-ADUserResultantPasswordPolicy' command returns nothing.
-This likely indicates that the password policy is not assigned on an individual user basis, known as Fine-Grained Password Policies.
-If your AD environment doesn't have Fine-Grained Password Policies (FGPP) defined or if they are not applied to the specific user you're querying, the command will return no result.
-FGPP allows different password policies within the same domain, but if it's not set up, users will just follow the default domain password policy
+This likely indicates that a password policy is not assigned on an individual user basis through Fine-Grained Password Policies (FGPP).
+FGPP allows different password policies within the same domain, but if it is not configured, users will simply follow the default domain password policy.

 Get-ADDefaultDomainPasswordPolicy